 Remember, we only have until February 15.
 Our calendar is already filling up to help families keep their valuable Proposition 13 benefits.

-You can schedule your appointment now by following this link or by calling 800-220-4205 and asking for an appointment to save your Prop 13 benefits.
+You can schedule your appointment now by calling 800-220-4205 and asking for an appointment to save your Prop 13 benefits.